-NOTICE: The fuel injection pump, injector or other parts of the fuel system and engine can be damaged if you use any fuel or fuel additive other than those specifically recommended by Ingersoll-Rand.

-Such damage is not Ingersoll-Rand's responsibility, and is not covered by the warranty.
-To help avoid fuel system or engine damage, please heed the following:

-- Some service stations mix used engine oil with diesel fuel.
+NOTICE; system and engine can be damaged if you use any fuel or fuel additive other than those specifically recommended by Ingersoll-Rand.
+Such damage is not Ingersoll-Rand's responsibility, and is not covered by the warranty To help avoid fuel system or engine damage, please heed the following: Some service stations mix used engine oil with diesel fuel.
 Some manufacturers of large diesel engines allow this; however, for your diesel engine, do not use diesel fuel which has been contaminated with engine oil.
-Besides causing engine damage, such fuel can also affect emission control.
-Before using any diesel fuel, check with the service station operator to see if the fuel has been mixed with engine oil. - Do not use any fuel additive (other than as recommended under "Biocide" in this section).
-At the time this manual was printed, no other fuel additive was recommended.
+Besides causing engine damage, such fuel can also affect emission control Before using any diesel fuel check with the service station operator to see if the fuel has been mixed with engine oil Nas been mined with engine off.
+Do not use any fuel additive (other than as • Do not use any net additive (other than as time this manual was printed no other fiel addition time this manual was printed, no other fuel additive was recommended.
 (See your authorized dealer to find out if this has changed.)

 Your engine is designed to use either Number 1-D or Number 2-D diesel fuel.
 However, for better fuel economy, use Number 2-D diesel fuel whenever possible.
 At temperatures less than -7°C, (20°F), Number 2-D fuel may pose operating problems (see "Cold Weather Operation" which follows).
-At colder temperatures, use Number 1-D fuel (if available) or use a "winterized" Number 2-D (a blend of Number 1-D and Number 2-D).
+At colder temperatures, use Number I-D fuel (if available) or use a "winterized" Number 2-D (a blend of Number 1-D and Number 2-D).
 This blended fuel is usually called Number 2-D also, but can be used in colder temperatures than Number 2-D fuel which has not been "winterized."
 Check with the service station operator to be sure you get the properly blended fuel.
 Note that diesel fuel may foam during a fill-up.
 This can cause the automatic pump nozzle to shut off even though your tank is not full.